Legal Notice

 • Desjardins Securities and employee trades are identified as such and client trades are given priority over firm and employee trades in accordance with industry “client priority” regulations.

-• We will tell you whether we acted as principal or agent for each transaction on the trade confirmation.
+• We will inform you whether we acted as principal or agent for each transaction on the trade confirmation.

 5. Compensation and incentives

 Desjardins Securities and its representatives may collect two types of compensation, direct and indirect.
 Direct compensation is paid by you and consists of brokerage commissions, management fees and account-related fees.
-Indirect compensation consists of trailing fees or other forms of compensation from third parties in connection with certain transactions involving the purchase, holding or sale of securities in your account, including units in mutual funds, exchange traded funds, bonds, principal-protected notes or newly issued securities sold by Desjardins Securities as underwriter or agent.
+Indirect compensation consists of trailing fees or other forms of compensation from third parties in connection with certain transactions involving the purchase, holding or sale of securities in your account, including investment fund securities, bonds, principal-protected notes or newly issued securities sold by Desjardins Securities as underwriter or agent.

-Ongoing trailing commissions may be paid to us by managers of investment funds for the services and advice we provide you.
+Except as part of online brokerage activities (order execution services), investment fund managers may pay ongoing trailing commissions to Desjardins Securities for the services and advice that we provide you.
 You are not directly charged the trailing commissions.
-However, these fees affect you because they reduce the fund’s return paid to you.
+However, these commissions affect you because they reduce the fund’s return paid to you.

 When Desjardins Securities acts as principal in a trade involving debt securities, it may receive an income resulting from the spread between the buying and selling prices.